-The project, supported by the International Development Research Center, started in September 2016 and is a two-and-a-half-year research effort.
+Supported by the International Development Research Center, this project commenced in September 2016 and is a two-and-a-half-year research effort.